-The FoIA applies to all public authorities and came fully into force on 1st January 2005.
+The Freedom of Information Act applies to all public authorities and came fully into force on 1st January 2005.
 It provides the public with a statutory right of access to recorded information held by authorities, subject to certain exemptions, within twenty working days.
 The Act is fully retrospective and applies to all information that falls within the scope of the Act, not just information created from 1st January 2005.
 Section 19 of the Act also obliges the Trust to make information pro-actively available in the form of an approved "publication scheme".

 In addition, individuals currently have a statutory right of access to their own "personal data" under the DPA.
-Individual access rights to personal data are extended by the FoIA through amendments to the access provisions of the DPA.
+Individual access rights to personal data are extended by the Freedom of Information Act through amendments to the access provisions of the DPA.